File Detection Test August 2010

 AV-Comparatives provides a 3-level-ranking-system (STANDARD, ADVANCED and ADVANCED+).
 As this report contains also the raw detection rates and not only the awards, users that e.g. do not care about false alarms can rely on that score alone if they want to.

 * these products got lower awards due to false alarms

-- AVIRA, Kaspersky, Symantec, TrustPort: Asked to get tested with all extended categories enabled and with heuristic set to high/advanced.
-Due to that, we recommend users to consider also setting the heuristics to high/advanced, as those products do not use their highest settings by default.
+- AVIRA, Kaspersky, Symantec, TrustPort: asked to get tested with heuristic set to high/advanced.
+Due to that, we recommend users to consider also setting the heuristics to high/advanced.

 Copyright and Disclaimer